A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: The zero background case

 For all sufficiently large times, the rates in Proposition \ref{tanconv} hold.
 We can assume $\rho$ has not already blown up, because if it has then the proof is done.
 Using these rates, we conclude that $ks/q$, $q$ are bounded.
 Therefore, there occurs a Riccati-type blow up of density, and the blow up is aggravated by the $q$ in the denominator. \\

-Propositions \ref{c0ftb}, \ref{c0prop1}, \ref{c0prop2}, \ref{c0prop3} and \ref{c0prop4} enable us to put together the picture for $N\geq 3$.
-Now, we move onto the critical case $N=2$.
-We will omit the repetitive parts in the proofs of these results.
-Note the quantity $B$ in \eqref{A2eq} analogous to $A$.
-Also note that there always exist a positive root of $B(\Gamma)$, $\kappa = e^{\frac{A_0}{k}}$, no matter the sign of $A_0$, which is unlike the case for $A$. $\kappa$ could lie on or either side of $1$ depending on the sign of $A_0$.
-For the $N=2$ case, we will consider the function $\eta_{1}$ as in \eqref{c0eta1} and the functions $\eta_i$'s as in \eqref{c0secondordereta1} with $A$ replaced by $B$ in the definition.
+Propositions \ref{c0ftb}-\ref{c0prop4} enable us to assemble the complete picture for the case $N\geq 3$.
+We now turn to the critical case $N=2$.In what follows, we omit arguments that repeat those already presented.

+Recall the quantity $B$ defined in \eqref{A2eq}, which plays a role analogous to $A$.
+Note that there always exists a positive root of $B(\Gamma)$,

+no matter the sign of $A_0$.
+This differs from the situation for $A$.
+The value of $\kappa$ may lie on either side of $1$, or equal to $1$, depending on the sign of $A_0$.
+For the case $N=2$, we consider the function $\eta_{1}$ defined in \eqref{c0eta1} and the functions $\eta_i$'s defined in \eqref{c0secondordereta1}, with $A$ replaced by $B$ in their definitions.